My unhealable thought says that every human being has a certain unpleasant smell in their mind.

-I feel like they look for some instant pleasure of connection, warmth and pity, and in a rush to make our distance shorter.
+I feel like they look for some instant pleasure of connection, warmth and pity, and they seems in a rush to make our distance shorter.

 We cannot ignore “an accumulation of time”.

-If we ignore this law of time and rush to make only “our emotional distance” close, a poisonous side-effect must come up and it collapses a relationship immediately.
+If we ignore this law of time and rush to make only “an emotional distance” shorter, a poisonous side-effect must come up and it collapses a relationship immediately.

 I used to write about “an accumulation of time” in this post.

-“Time” has a certain “weight” and it gradually accumulates and everything in this world gets “heavy”.
+“Time” has a certain “weight”, and this “weight” gradually accumulates and, with time, everything in this world gets “heavy”.

 When it comes to a relationship, an accumulated weight becomes “an anchor”, and it stops the relationship to drift away easily.